FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 ```

 2-Way data-binding is Angular's secret sauce.
 We'll be *binding* the values of our
 Colonist Class attributes (name, age, occupation) to our form inputs.
-Initially we want the
+Initially the
-inputs to be blank so the user can provide values.
+inputs are blank.
+The user will provide values.
 This is why we initialize the Colonist Model with
 empty fields.

 ---